yanhan/hroamer/README.md

 Because this is the first non-trivial Haskell project I've worked on

 - The code does not look good at all
-- There is a lack of tests
+- There are no tests.
+These will come in future patches
 - Usage of cabal file may be wrong in that I didn't specify library versions
 - Possibly many non idiomatic usages of Haskell.
+Most of the code is essentially written in an imperative style.
 I have tried to make the code as Haskell as possible, to the best of my ability
 - Code organization is far from ideal.
 Currently all the code that does the hard work is in one file